-- a.
-Disengage lever (B) so front post is able to come free. - b.
-Armrest now has the ability to be flipped back without removal.
+- a) Disengage lever (A) so front post is able to come free. - b) Armrest now has the ability to be flipped back without removal.

-3. Set-up for Removal
+3. Removal of Armrest

-- a.
-Disengage levers (B and C) so front and rear posts are able to come free. - b.
-Armrest can now be easily removed for transferring.
+- a) Disengage both levers (A and B) so front and rear post are able to come free. - b) Armrest can now be easily removed for transferring.

-4. Height-Adjustment (option)
+4. Height Adjustment (option)

-- a.
-Release the upper securing lever (D). - b.
-Set at desired height - c.
-Return securing lever to locked position. - d.
-Move armrest up or down to allow armrest to snap into place
+- a) Release the upper securing lever (C). - b) Set at desired height. - c) Return securing lever to locked position. - d) Move armrest up or down to allow armrest to snap into place.

-H.SINGLE POST HEIGHT-ADJUSTABLE ARMRESTS (OPTIONAL)
+J. HEIGHT-ADJUSTABLE ARMRESTS (OPTIONAL) 10